denten-books/plain-text/0-chapter.md

 process, the chapters draw from the discussion between philosophers Gerard Genette and Nelson Goodman on the nature of textual copies.
 The copy machine which "sees" pages as monolithic images anchors the conversation in practice.
-The machine deconstruction reveals a crisis of authenticity, related to the plummeting costs of digital reproduction.
+The machine deconstruction unveils the crisis of authenticity related to the plummeting costs of digital reproduction.
 The supposedly "dead" authors continue to draw checks from singularly copyrighted work.
 Legal fictions are created to veil the emerging affordances of textual technology.